Introducing Generation Healthcare - giving parents peace of mind with a range of child-only health insurance plans. Learn more.

 Cancer has touched the lives of virtually everyone in some way or another.
 Perhaps you've experienced the loss of a friend or family member, or supported someone in their cancer journey.

-There are so many different types of cancer, and there are a number of different lifestyle factors which we can take into consideration to help to prevent and reduce our risks.
+There are so many different types of cancer, and several lifestyle factors can aid prevention and risk reduction.